nitendragautam/nitendragautam.github.io/README.md

 <b>&nbsp;&nbsp;About&nbsp;Me</b>
   <br/>

- I am a technology enthusiast and blogger who writes about various topics related to software engineering, machine learning, cloud computing, and information technology, including cloud computing, big data, machine learning, and DevOps.
+ I am a technology enthusiast and blogger who writes about various software engineering, machine learning, cloud computing, and information technology topics, including cloud computing, big data, machine learning, and DevOps.

  I  maintain a blog called NitendraTech where I  share my knowledge and expertise on these topics.
 This blog provides insights and tutorials on emerging technologies and is a useful resource for anyone interested in staying up-to-date with the latest developments in the tech industry.
-I have done my  master’s in Computer Science Specializing in Big Data and hold a Graduate Certificate in Statistics from NDSU.
+I have done my  master’s in Computer Science Specializing in Big Data and I hold a Graduate Certificate in Statistics from NDSU.

 ## Interest